On the Support Recovery of Jointly Sparse Gaussian Sources using Sparse Bayesian Learning: Introduction

-where $\matA \in \Real^{m \times n}$ is a known measurement matrix and $\matW \in \Real^{m \times L}$ is the unknown noise matrix.
-For $m < n$, the above linear system is under-determined and therefore has infinitely many solutions for $\matX$.
+where $\matA \in \Real^{m \times n}$ is a known sensing matrix and $\matW \in \Real^{m \times L}$ models the unknown noise in the measurements.
+For $m < n$, the above linear system is underdetermined and has infinitely many solutions for $\matX$.
 However, if $\matA$ satisfies certain restricted isometry properties, a unique row-sparse solution can {still} be guaranteed \cite{ChenHuo06MMV, Cotter_05_mmv, Tropp_05_SOMP, FoucartBook13}. \ifdefined \SKIPTEMP When $L = 1$, the MMV problem reverts to the SMV problem, for which a unique $k$-sparse solution under the minimum $\ell_{0}$ norm criterion is guaranteed if and only if $k < \text{spark}(\matA)/2$, where $\text{spark}(\matA)$ is the minimum number of linearly dependent columns in $\matA$~\cite{FoucartBook13}.
 This result is generalized to the noiseless MMV case in \cite{ChenHuo06MMV}, where it is shown that any $\matX$ with $k$ or fewer nonzero rows and satisfying \eqref{mmv_meas_model_0} is a unique solution under the minimum $\ell_{0}$ norm criterion, if $k < \lceil \text{spark}(\matA) -1 + \text{rank}(\matY) \rceil /2$.
-This suggests that a trade off exists between the number of MMVs, $L$, and the number of measurements, $m$, which can be optimized to reduce the overall measurement acquisition cost in an MMV problem. \fi

-In many applications, the performance of a joint sparse signal recovery algorithm is judged on the basis of how accurately it can identify the true support or the locations of the nonzero rows of $\matX$.
-This gives rise to the \textit{joint sparse support recovery (JSSR)} problem where the goal is to recover the row support of $\matX$ given $\matY$ and $\matA$.
-Interestingly, unlike the nonzero coefficients in a $k$-sparse $\matX$ which can be recovered only if $m \ge k$, the nonzero support can be recovered even from $m < k$ measurements.
-In fact, for i.i.d.
-Gaussian entries in both $\matA$ and $\matX$, a non-iterative, correlation based algorithm called One Step Greedy Algorithm (OSGA) \cite{Duarte05DCS} is capable of recovering the true support using only $m \ge 1$ measurement per signal with probability approaching one as $L \to \infty$.
+This suggests that a trade off exists between the number of MMVs, $L$, and the number of measurements, $m$, which can be optimized to reduce the overall measurement acquisition cost in an MMV problem. \fi In many applications, one is primarily interested in identifying the nonzero rows of $\matX$.
+This gives rise to the \textit{joint-sparse support recovery (JSSR)} problem where the goal is to recover the row support of $\matX$ given $\matY$ and~$\matA$.
+Interestingly, unlike the nonzero coefficients in a $k$-row-sparse~$\matX$ which can be robustly recovered only if $m \ge k$, its nonzero row support can be recovered correctly even from $m < k$ measurements.